-The manifold's main outlet and the relief valve outlet are supplied with zero clearance, O-ring sealed unions.
-The main outlet connection is 3⁄4" MNPT and relief valve is 1⁄2" FNPT.
-A 3⁄4" source shut-off valve is also supplied with a manifold control module.
-The inlet side of the source shut-off valve is 3⁄4" MNPT for connection directly to the main outlet union.
-The outlet side is a 3⁄4" nominal copper.
-A plugged, 1⁄2" FNPT port is provided on the outlet side of the valve and may be removed to aid in purging.
+Manifold's main outlet and relief valve outlet are supplied with zero clearance, O-ring sealed unions.
+Main outlet connection is 3/4 MNPT and relief valve is 1/2 FNPT.
+A 3/4" source shut-off valve is also supplied with manifold control panel.
+Inlet side of source shut-off valve is 3/4 MNPT for connection directly to main outlet union.
+Outlet side is a 3/4" nominal copper.
+A plugged, 1/8 FNPT port is porvided on outlet side of valve and may be removed to aid in purging.

-2.7 HP reserve Header Connection (If Equipped)
+2.7 HP reserve Header Connection

-High-pressure reserve header must be piped to inlet on right side of manifold control panel.
-The outlet of the reserve header is supplied with a zero clearance, O-ring sealed union with 1⁄2" NPTF connection.
+High-pressure reserve header must be piped to inlet on right side of manifold control module.
+Both outlet of reserve header and manifold inlet are supplied with zero clearance, O-ring sealed unions.
+Both unions have 1/2 NPTF threads.
+Piping type and installation must be in accordance with current NFPA 99 requirements.